BY571/DQN-Atari-Agents/README.md

 - eval_every, Evaluate every x frames, default = 50000
 - eval_runs, Number of evaluation runs, default = 5
 - m: Replay memory size, default = 1e5
-- u: Update the network every x steps, default = 4
 - lr: Learning rate, default = 0.00025
 - g: Discount factor gamma, default = 0.99
 - t: Soft update parameter tat, default = 1e-3
-- eps_frames: Linear annealed frames for Epsilon, default = 2e5
+- eps_frames: Linear annealed frames for Epsilon, default = 150000
 - min_eps: Epsilon greedy annealing crossing point.
 Fast annealing until this point, from there slowly to 0 until the last frame, default = 0.1
 - info: Name of the training run.
 - fill_buffer: Adding samples to the replay buffer based on a random policy, before agent-env-interaction.
 Input numer of preadded frames to the buffer, default = 50000
-- save_model: Specify if the trained network shall be saved [1] or not [0], default is 0 - not saved!
+- save_model: Specify if the trained network shall be saved [1] or not [0], default is 1 - saved!
+- w, --worker: Number of parallel environments

 #### Training Progress can be view with Tensorboard
 Just run ``tensorboard --logdir=runs/``